TasneemZh/Newspaper-SignUp/README.md

 1- create a site on Heroku to deploy your project on it by typing: `heroku create [your-site-name]`

+2- leave your .env file visible since adding it to .gitignore will prohibit Heroku from reaching it out.

 2- update your local repository on Git (type on HyperTerminal: `git add .` THEN `git commit -m "[your message]"`)

 3- push your local repository to the remote repository of your Heroku (type on HyperTerminal: `git push heroku [master]`)